Business Class Meals

 The wine behind the label

 Alcoholic beverages selection vary by flight.
 Alcoholic beverages are complimentary in Business Class.
 A flight attendant will inform you of the available alcohol selections.
-Customers must be over 18 year of age to be served.
+Alcohol consumption is permitted only by passengers over 18 years of age.
+Only beverages provided onboard by cabin crew may be consumed.